 How does maximum benefit pet insurance work?

 With a maximum benefit pet insurance policy you pay an annual or monthly insurance premium to cover your pet for any veterinary treatment it needs due to illness or injury.
 If you need to claim for an illness or injury that your pet has sustained you can do so up to a set limit for each condition.
-With a maximum benefit pet insurance policy you are not restricted to time scales but you are restricted to a limit per condition you claim for.
+With a maximum benefit pet insurance policy, you are not restricted to time scales but you are restricted to a limit per condition that you claim for.

 Maximum benefit pet insurance policies typically cover you for the following: